SOTETO/heureka/readme.md

 You can also use `exit` to quit the console.

+_Configuration:_ As a best practice, the configuration should always be edited _before_ the console will be used.
+Otherwise, the state of the console could become invalid.

 ### Development environment - Create a new microservice
 Setting up the environment to develop a new microservice requires a bit of configuration effort.